gerencio/dotservices/README.md

 ```

 * in dockerdata/conf directory, change for your password, this is used for mesos stack auth between nodes.

+	we use mesos-authentication, because the master node communicate betw

 * in dockerdata/nginx/conf.d , change the .config, place your hostname
 * in dockerdata/nginx/conf.d, create your .htpassword file.